MediaWikiArmenia/LST-Guard/README.md

 LST-Guard consists of two background processes: `lst_poller` constantly watches recent changes in a Wikimedia project reading the _[EventStreams](https://wikitech.wikimedia.org/wiki/EventStreams)_ feed, detects changed section labels and stores them to be checked later.
 It filters out edits in `project` (usually Wikisource), in `languages` (defined in `config.ini`) and in [namespace](https://en.wikisource.org/wiki/Help:Namespaces) `104` (_Pages:_).
 Consequently it checks if section labels have been changed in these edits.
 If yes, old and new labels, page and edit info is stored in the Redis database.

-The second process, `lst_repairer`, runs only on intervals (5 minutes by default).
+The second process, `lst_worker`, runs only on intervals (5 minutes by default).
 If there is new data in Redis, it checks if any sections of the edited page is transcluded in other _content_ pages (namespace `1`) and if they are not updated manually, it will replace old labels with new labels.

 Both modules are called into life by `app.py`.
 It is preferable not to execute this module directly, but to use `lst_manager.py` instead.